buddhaman/tim_engine/readme.txt

 - Setup website, newsletter or written devlog.

 STRETCH GOALS:

+- Drag camera in fakeworld.
+- Drag camera when drawing if outside drawable area.
 - Add ingame tutorial.
 - Try to compile to windows and send some versions to people to test.